 First of all, we see Jesus leaving the region of the Jews to hide (Mark 7) among the Gentiles.
-He had recently infuriated the Jewish leaders and because it was not his time to die, and because he loved even the cruel Jewish leaders and did not want to aggravate them further, he allows time to cool their anger.
+He had recently infuriated the Jewish leaders, and he wanted to give them a chance to calm down.

 And behold, a Canaanite woman from that region came out and cried, “Have mercy on me, O Lord, Son of David; my daughter is severely possessed by a demon.”
 But he did not answer her a word.

 Somehow, this woman from an ungodly region heard of Christ and beseeches him on behalf of her daughter.
-From what I have learned from the saints, sometimes young children become possessed by demons due to some sin in their parents’ life.
-Whether or not this Canaanite woman committed a great sin, we do not know for certain.
+Why this woman’s daughter was demon possessed, we are not told.
 But her opening words are, “Have mercy on me…”

 The Lord’s initial reaction to her plea: silence.
 It reminds me of the many times I have petitioned God for something in prayer and felt no answer, even though what I ask for seems to be good.

 And his disciples came and begged him, saying, “Send her away, for she is crying after us.”
 He answered, “I was sent only to the lost sheep of the house of Israel.”